mefryar/mefryar.github.io/_posts/2021-06-25-learning-to-love-the-cli.md

 was straight out of the 1980s?

-I now know that the reason their screens looked like something straight out of the 1980s is because in a way they were.
-The black window they were using was a terminal emulator, that is, something designed to *emulate* the [computer terminals](https://en.wikipedia.org/wiki/Computer_terminal) like the [DEC VT100](https://en.wikipedia.org/wiki/VT100), which became popular in the 1980s as a replacement for [punched
+I now know that the reason their screens looked like something straight out of the 1980s is because, in a way, they were.
+The black window they were using was a terminal emulator; that is, something designed to *emulate* the [computer terminals](https://en.wikipedia.org/wiki/Computer_terminal) like the [DEC VT100](https://en.wikipedia.org/wiki/VT100), which became popular in the 1980s as a replacement for [punched